-The Best Things to Do in Brunei
+The Best Tourist Spots in Brunei

 Admittedly, our main reason for traveling to Brunei was the fact that it was the only country in Southeast Asia that Michelle had not yet been to, and flights from Kuala Lumpur (where we were based at the time) were pretty cheap.
-There was also a direct flight from Brunei to Kuching, China, our next destination, which was the same price as that from Kuala Lumpur, so stopping for a few days in Brunei seemed like a reasonable decision!
+There was also a direct flight from Brunei to Kunming, China, our next destination, which was the same price as that from Kuala Lumpur, so stopping for a few days in Brunei seemed like a reasonable decision!
 Check the latest prices for flights to Brunei here.

-Brunei’s official name is actually Negara Brunei Darussalam, translated to Nation of Brunei, the Abode of Peace, and we can easily attest to its peacefulness and tranquillity.
+Brunei’s official name is actually Negara Brunei Darussalam, translated to Nation of Brunei, the Abode of Peace, and we can easily attest to its peacefulness and tranquility.
 Unlike other Southeast Asian neighbours, there is no garbage scatted around the streets of Brunei, there are no loud noises and madness, and absolutely no visible poverty.

 Instead, Brunei is home to a community of very friendly and polite individuals, who we found to be incredibly helpful!
-They also speak perfect English, and finding ourselves in a country where we could communicate so easily was finally of great relief!
+They also speak perfect English, and finding ourselves in a country where we could communicate so easily, was finally of great relief!
 It actually didn’t feel like being in Southeast Asia at all!

-Fun Things to do in Brunei
+Fun Tourist Spots in Brunei

 Having trouble booking flights to Brunei?
 Try using Nusatrip!